Part of our Databases MCP category.

 The extensible QdrantMCPServer class is Qdrant’s answer: if you need more tools, build them yourself.
 It’s an honest approach, and the community has responded with multiple forks adding the features the official server lacks.
 But it means the official server is a starting point rather than a complete solution — and the community extensions aren’t maintained by Qdrant, adding supply chain risk.

 The three-transport-protocol support is a genuine strategic advantage that may matter more over time.
 As the MCP ecosystem moves toward remote servers with shared endpoints, Qdrant is already there.
-The 1,357 GitHub stars, Google ADK integration, and ~745K weekly PyPI downloads suggest the developer community values this server despite its minimal tool set — and the 36× download surge from March to April 2026 shows agent memory is becoming a mainstream use case.
+The 1,399 GitHub stars, Google ADK integration, and ~707K weekly PyPI downloads suggest the developer community values this server despite its minimal tool set — and the ~3.1M monthly download figure shows agent memory has become a mainstream use case, not a niche experiment.

-But the growing gap between Qdrant core and the MCP server is concerning.
-Qdrant shipped both v1.17.0 (Feb 2026) and v1.17.1 (Mar 2026) with relevance feedback queries, weighted RRF for hybrid search, audit logging, security patches, and major latency improvements — none exposed through MCP.
-The core database is advancing rapidly while the MCP interface remains frozen at two tools.
-Meanwhile, 27 community PRs sit unmerged, including delete, edit, Gemini/OpenAI/OpenRouter embeddings, hybrid search, tool annotations, and security hardening.
-Recent maintainer-authored PRs suggest the team may be preparing a release, which would be the first in over four months.
-The server risks becoming a bottleneck — the most popular vector DB MCP server by adoption, but increasingly behind the database it’s supposed to expose.
+But the growing gap between Qdrant core and the MCP server is increasingly hard to ignore.
+Qdrant has now shipped v1.17.0 (Feb 2026), v1.17.1 (Mar 2026), and v1.18.0 (May 2026) — TurboQuant compression, Named Vectors API, weighted RRF, audit logging, memory controls, security patches, and major latency improvements — none exposed through MCP.
+The core database has shipped three versions in five months while the MCP interface remains frozen at two tools and one release from December 2025.
+Meanwhile, 29 community PRs sit unmerged — including delete, edit, Gemini/OpenAI/OpenRouter embeddings, hybrid search, tool annotations, security hardening, and reverse proxy support.
+The three maintainer-authored PRs that suggested a release was coming in April have also remained unmerged.
+The server is now definitively in maintenance drift rather than pre-release hold: the most popular vector DB MCP server by adoption, increasingly behind the database it’s supposed to expose.

 Rating: 3/5

-The Qdrant MCP server earns a 3/5 for being the most adopted vector database MCP server (~745K weekly PyPI downloads, a 36× surge) with the best transport protocol support in the category — stdio, SSE, and Streamable HTTP in a space where every competitor is stdio-only.
+The Qdrant MCP server earns a 3/5 for being the most adopted vector database MCP server (~707K weekly PyPI downloads, ~3.1M/month) with the best transport protocol support in the category — stdio, SSE, and Streamable HTTP in a space where every competitor is stdio-only.
 The extensible class architecture and embedded local mode are genuine innovations.
 But only 2 tools with no delete, no update, no collection management, and FastEmbed-only embeddings make this too minimal for production use.
-Four months without a release while Qdrant core shipped v1.17.0 and v1.17.1, and 27 unmerged community PRs, raise questions about maintenance velocity — though recent maintainer PRs suggest a release may be coming.
-The server solves the “give my agent memory” use case well, but falls short as a database management tool — and the gap is widening.
+Five months without a release while Qdrant core shipped v1.17.0, v1.17.1, and v1.18.0 (TurboQuant, Named Vectors API), 29 unmerged community PRs, and publicly filed security scan findings paint a picture of maintenance drift.
+The server solves the “give my agent memory” use case well, but falls short as a database management tool — and the gap is no longer widening slowly.

 Use this if: You need persistent semantic memory for your AI agent, want remote MCP transport for team access, or plan to build a custom MCP server using the extensible class architecture.